Yoko Ono: The new Plastic Ono Band

 In 2013, she and the Plastic Ono Band released the LP Take Me to the Land of Hell, which featured numerous guests including Yuka Honda, Cornelius, Hirotaka "Shimmy" Shimizu, mi-gu's Yuko Araki, Wilco's Nels Cline, Tune-Yards, Questlove, Lenny Kravitz, and Ad-Rock and Mike D of the Beastie Boys.
 In June 2013, she curated the Meltdown festival in London, where she played two concerts, one with the Plastic Ono Band, and the second on backing vocals during Siouxsie Sioux's rendition of "Walking on Thin Ice" at the Double Fantasy show.
 In July, OR Books published Ono's sequel to 1964's Grapefruit, another book of instruction-based 'action poems' this time entitled, Acorn.

-Her online video for "Bad Dancer" released in November 2013, which featured some of these guests, was well-liked by the press.
+Her online video for "Bad Singer" released in November 2013, which featured some of these guests, was well-liked by the press.
 By the end of the year she had become one of three artists with two songs in the Top 20 Dance/Club and had two consecutive number 1 hits on Billboard's Hot Dance Club Play Charts.
 On the strength of the singles "Hold Me" (Featuring Dave Audé) and "Walking on Thin Ice", the then-80-year-old beat Katy Perry, Robin Thicke and her friend Lady Gaga.

 In 2014, "Angel" was Ono's twelfth number one on the US Dance chart.
 Yoko Ono/Plastic Ono Band continued to perform live into 2015.

 On February 16, 2016, Manimal Vinyl released Yes, I'm a Witch Too, which features remixes from Moby, Death Cab For Cutie, Sparks, and Miike Snow.
 Like its predecessor, Yes, I'm a Witch Too received critical acclaim.
 On February 26, 2016, Ono was hospitalized after suffering what was rumored to be a possible stroke.
 It was later announced that she was experiencing extreme symptoms of the flu.
 On September 6, 2016, Secretly Canadian announced that they would be re-issuing 11 of Ono's albums from 1968 to 1985; Unfinished Music No. 1: Two Virgins through Starpeace.
 In December 2016, Billboard magazine named her the 11th most successful dance club artist of all time.

 In October 2018, Ono released Warzone, which included new versions of previously recorded tracks including "Imagine".

 In a piece for the New Yorker published in November 2021, it was noted that Ono had "withdrawn from public life", with her son Sean now acting as the public representative for the family's interests in the Beatles' business.